Oneflow-Inc/oneflow-documentation/en/docs/basics/07_model_load_save.md

 We will introduce how to use [save](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.save#oneflow.save) and [load](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.load#oneflow.load) to save and load models as follows.

-Also, we will show how to load a pre-trained model to run model predictions.
+Also, we will show how to load a pre-trained model for inference.

 ## Saving and Loading Model Parameters
-`Module` provided by OneFlow and defined by users provides the `state_dict` method to obtain all the model parameters, which is stored in a "parameter name-parameter value" dictionary.【不确定】
+`Module` provided by OneFlow and defined by users provides the `state_dict` method to obtain all the model parameters, which is stored in a dictionary with the format "name-value".

 ```python
 import oneflow as flow